sudmed/sadservers/021_paris_where_is_my_webserver.md

 ---

 ### AUTHOR'S SOLUTION
+The user agent of the client you are using against the web server may play a role here.
 Use telnet or netcat: `nc localhost 5000` then `GET /` and Enter twice or using curl you can change the user agent: `curl --user-agent "whatever" localhost:5000`